 A job guarantee would be a standing offer of a publicly funded job, with spending on the program adjusting automatically and countercyclically in response to take-up of positions.
 The likely feedback between spending on the program and activity in general is interesting and can be considered within the income-expenditure framework.
 In what follows, the standard model is modified to find the steady state levels and compositions of income and employment and other key variables.
 Attention then turns to how the system might behave outside a steady state.
 A way of conceptualizing the dynamics of the system is suggested and formulas developed to describe that behavior.
 The suggested dynamics are shown to be consistent with steady state requirements.

-1. Income Determination with a Job Guarantee
+1. Income determination with a job guarantee

 It will be convenient to think of the economy as comprising just two sectors: the ‘job guarantee sector’ or sector j and the ‘broader economy’ or sector b.
 The broader economy is taken to include households, firms, the rest of the public sector and non-residents.

-Suppose that most planned expenditure is exogenous and can be lumped together as autonomous demand A. The exceptions are induced household consumption net of endogenous imports, which rises with income, and job guarantee spending, which varies countercyclically.
+Suppose that most categories of planned expenditure are exogenous and can be lumped together as autonomous demand A. The exceptions are induced household consumption net of endogenous imports, which rises with income, and job guarantee spending, which varies countercyclically.
 Steady state income in the absence of a job guarantee would be A / α, where α is the marginal propensity to leak to taxes, saving and imports.
 With a job guarantee, the system becomes:

 The first equation is the steady state condition.
 Income Y must equal demand Yd for activity to be stable.
 The second equation shows demand as the sum of induced net household consumption (1 – α)Y, autonomous demand and job guarantee spending Gj.
+It is assumed for simplicity that equipment and materials used in job-guarantee production are purchased from the domestic economy.

 Income for the economy as a whole is composed of the sectoral incomes.
 The income of sector j can be regarded as the wages paid to job guarantee workers.
 This is in keeping with the national accounting treatment of public sector activity in general.
 If a fraction ϕ of job guarantee spending goes to wages, sector j income will be ϕGj.
 It is assumed that the remaining fraction 1 – ϕ of job guarantee spending goes on materials supplied by the broader economy and so contributes to sector b income.
 These considerations are summarized as: